 Pumice stones are natural tones formed from volcanic lava and have been a health and beauty staple for hundreds of years.
-Pumice stones are actually very interesting, quite beautiful and come in many different forms depending on the mineral content of the volcanic lava.
+Aside from their awesome usefulness as cosmetic abrasives and exfoliators, they’re actually very interesting, quite beautiful and come in many different forms depending on the mineral content of the volcanic lava.

 Pumice stones are very rough, hard and have lots of sharp-edged grooves and bubbles that make them excellent abrasives or exfoliators for the skin.
 Not only are they extremely efficient at removing dry skin, corns, callouses and other imperfections, they’re also all-natural, sustainable and environmentally-friendly.